IgorVaryvoda/varyvoda.com/content/posts/2019-03-13-7-powerful-ecommerce-a-b-test-ideas-to-try-today.md

 🕓 Effort: days
 📈 Impact: high

+Just look at this beauty:

 <div class="Sirv" style="margin:0 auto;" data-src="https://demo.sirv.com/DiamondRing/DiamondRing.spin"></div>

-Just look at this beauty.

 You are in full control.

 You can examine every inch of the product.

 Know what that means?

 360 spins increase conversions by at least 27%.
-They Work best for apparel products, jewelry, tech products etc.
+They work best for apparel products, jewelry, tech products etc.

 This particular example is powered by <a href="https://sirv.com">Sirv</a> .
 Disclaimer: I work at Sirv.